 We currently do not have in-house resources sufficient to enable the development of our product candidates, including our CAR T and CAAR T cell platforms.
 We are reliant on several manufacturing and support services from Penn through two Master Translational Research Service Agreements, or the CAART Services Agreement and CARTA Services Agreement, respectively, and collectively, the Services Agreements.
 We also rely on Penn for current manufacturing of DSG3-CAART and CABA-201.
 Our ability to rely on services from Penn is limited to a specified period of time, to specific capabilities, and is subject to Penn's right to terminate these services with or without cause.
 We are reliant on WuXi manufacturing services for MuSK-CAART and for the planned global clinical development of CABA-201 in multiple indications through a Development, Manufacturing and Testing Services Agreement, or the WuXi Agreement.
-Our ability to rely on services from WuXi is limited to a specified period of time, to specified period of time, to specific capabilities, and is subject to WuXi's right to terminate these services from WuXi is limited to a specified period of time, to specific capabilities, and is subject to WuXi's right to terminate these services from WuXi is limited to a specified period of time, to specific capabilities, and is subject to WuXi's right to terminate these services with or without cause.
-If we are unable to establish necessary relationships with third party partners and/or build our own capabilities, and enter into agreements with third parties, we expect to encounter risks and uncertainties frequently experienced by growing companies in new and rapidly evolving fields, including the risks and uncertainties described herein.
+Our ability to rely on services from WuXi is limited to a specified period of time, to specific capabilities, and is subject to WuXi's right to terminate these services with or without cause.
+If we are unable to establish necessary relationships with third party partners and/or build our own capabilities, our operating and financial results could differ materially from our expectations, and our business could suffer.
+As we build our own capabilities, and enter into agreements with third parties, we expect to encounter risks and uncertainties frequently experienced by growing companies in new and rapidly evolving fields, including the risks and uncertainties described herein.